|Attendance||UCAS code/apply||Year of entry|

 Our surveying degrees also carry full accreditation from the Royal Institution of Chartered Surveyors (RICS) under its university partnership scheme.

-Sustainable building design is a key feature of the course, with design modules in each year.
-In Year 1, you will explore the principles of design aesthetics, examining what makes a building well or poorly designed.
-You will spend time designing, using both sketching and computer-aided design packages.
-Modules in design and development enable you to appreciate the design process, the relationship of buildings with the environment and the need for design innovation and sustainability.
+Sustainable building design is key to this course.
+In Year 1, you will explore the principles of design aesthetics, examining what makes a building well or poorly- designed.
+You will use both sketching and computer-aided design packages, learning to appreciate the design process, the relationship of buildings to the environment and the need for design innovation and sustainability.

-Year 2's technology modules teach you how buildings are constructed and how and why they fall apart – a key component of the chartered building surveyor's knowledge base.
-This knowledge is applied to the Building Maintenance & Management module, in which you will learn how to keep buildings in use, and is developed further in the Year 3 module, Building Design and Application.
+Year 2 examines building construction, and how and why they fall apart - a key component of the chartered building surveyor's knowledge base.
+This knowledge is applied to the Building Maintenance and Management module, in which you will learn how to keep buildings in use, and is developed further in the Year 3 module, Building Design and Application.
 You will also study the particular challenges associated with historic and heritage buildings in The Existing Built Environment module.
-The course provides a foundation of business and legal knowledge applied to the property and construction industries, enabling you to advise clients of the legal and financial implications resulting from different treatments of buildings.

 Please note that this is an indicative list of modules and is not intended as a definitive list.
 Those listed here may also be a mixture of core and optional modules.